HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-aminmax                                Yes      Yes      Yes       Yes      No     torch any                                    Yes      Yes      Yes       No       Yes    torch arange                                 Yes      Yes      Yes       Yes      Yes    torch arccos                                 Yes      No       No        No       No     torch arccosh                                Yes      No       No        No       No     torch arcsin                                 Yes      No       No        No       No     torch arcsinh                                Yes      No       No        No       No     torch arctan                                 Yes      No       No        No       No     torch arctanh                                Yes      No       No        No       No     torch argmax                                 Yes      Yes      Yes       No       No     torch argmin                                 Yes      Yes      Yes       No       No     torch asin                                   Yes      No       No        No       No     torch asinh                                  Yes      No       No        No       No     torch as_strided                             Yes      Yes      Yes       Yes      Yes    torch atan                                   Yes      No       No        No       No     torch atan2                                  Yes      Yes      No        No       No     torch arctan2                                Yes      Yes      No        No       No     torch atanh                                  Yes      No       No        No       No     torch baddbmm                                Yes      Yes      No        No       No     torch bernoulli                              Yes      Yes      No        No       No     torch bitwise_and                            No       No       Yes       Yes      Yes    torch
+aminmax                                Yes      Yes      Yes       Yes      No     torch any                                    Yes      Yes      Yes       No       Yes    torch arange                                 Yes      Yes      Yes       Yes      Yes    torch arccos                                 Yes      Yes      No        No       No     torch arccosh                                Yes      Yes      No        No       No     torch arcsin                                 Yes      Yes      No        No       No     torch arcsinh                                Yes      Yes      No        No       No     torch arctan                                 Yes      Yes      No        No       No     torch arctanh                                Yes      Yes      No        No       No     torch argmax                                 Yes      Yes      Yes       No       No     torch argmin                                 Yes      Yes      Yes       No       No     torch asin                                   Yes      Yes      No        No       No     torch asinh                                  Yes      Yes      No        No       No     torch as_strided                             Yes      Yes      Yes       Yes      Yes    torch atan                                   Yes      Yes      No        No       No     torch atan2                                  Yes      Yes      No        No       No     torch arctan2                                Yes      Yes      No        No       No     torch atanh                                  Yes      Yes      No        No       No     torch baddbmm                                Yes      Yes      No        No       No     torch bernoulli                              Yes      Yes      No        No       No     torch bitwise_and                            No       No       Yes       Yes      Yes    torch